jwerhebach/data_mc_plotter/README.md

 # data_mc_plotter

-Short explanation of how to write a config
+Short explanation of how to write a config.

+## Definiton of the General Options
 ```
 [General]
 Components: SumMC,IC86II